2018 East Coweta High School

 - Be positive role models as examples for players, parent and other coaches to follow.

 - Assist and counsel athletes and parents in the college recruiting process.

 The Athletes’ Roles

 Young people who elect to participate in athletics at ECHS are voluntarily making a commitment to be student-athletes.
-This commitment to a team, coach, school and community is a great responsibility, yet provides immense personal rewards.
+This responsibility to a team, coach, school and community assumes great responsibility, yet provides immense personal rewards.
 ECHS lacrosse student-athlete specific rules:

 - Commit to academics while fulfilling their commitment to Indian athletics.

 - Represent their team, family, ECHS, and community in a positive manner at all times.

 - Abide by the sport’s training guidelines and ECHS student handbook.